SMALL BUSINESS RELIEF TRACKER

 West Virginia: A $10.3 million federal grant has been awarded to the West Virginia Economic Development Authority to help small business owners recover during the pandemic.

 American Express, a credit card company in partnership with a the “Coalition to Back Black Businesses” Grant Program with a $10 Million Commitment.
-Grants are awarded in the full each year.
+Annual grants are awarded in the fall each year.

 Beyonce's BEYGOOD Foundation has partnered with the NAACP to launch The Black-Owned Small Business Impact Fund.

 The fund - providing grants in the amount of $10,000 - 'will be offered to Black-owned small businesses in select cities to help sustain businesses.
 Beyonce added $1 million to the fund.
 Adidas added $10 million to the fund.
 Multiple rounds to be awarded.